Loop around the eastern cape of Giens

 Plage de Paradeau eastern beach with Neptune grasses

-There is a rocky section between the two beaches and after the second beach you go round the back of a house.
+There is a rocky section between the two beaches.
+After the second beach you go round the back of a house.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.